meshcloud/meshcloud-docs/docs/meshstack.cloudfoundry.index.md

 meshStack will identify and assign users to roles in Cloud Foundry based on their `euid` (external user id) as described in [Identity Federation](meshstack.identity-federation.md#externally-provisioned-identities).

-You should set up your Cloud Foundry and UAA UAA so that they store the `euid` value in the `User.userName` field of the [UAA User object](https://docs.cloudfoundry.org/api/uaa/version/77.8.0/index.html#get) and `User.username` field of the [Cloud Foundry user object](http://v3-apidocs.cloudfoundry.org/version/3.164.0/index.html#users).
+You should set up your Cloud Foundry and UAA so that they store the `euid` value in the `User.userName` field of the [UAA User object](https://docs.cloudfoundry.org/api/uaa/version/77.8.0/index.html#get) and `User.username` field of the [Cloud Foundry user object](http://v3-apidocs.cloudfoundry.org/version/3.164.0/index.html#users).

 ## Integration Configuration